Lizbetheli/specialized-garden/README.md

 ##Schedule

-11/14-Data scrape/Data Merge

-11/17- Start Analysis of 3 main points (geo,seas,prod)
+OVerall- Analysis of 3 main points by state= by season= by planttype=

-11/19-scikit prediction start

 11/21-scikit prediction finalize (will be main page)